scorelab/Codelabz/README.md

 Clone the repository.

-For cloning this repo: Run `git clone https://github.com/scorelab/Codelabz.git`.
+To clone this repo: Run `git clone https://github.com/scorelab/Codelabz.git`.

 Run the above command in the folder in which you want to make a clone.